jotavar/azure-monitor-ssl-certificate-expiration/README.md

     * executes an HTTP GET request on the URL in order to retrieve the SSL certificate
     * parses the certificate and calculates the number of days remaining until certificate expiration
     * sends an entry to Log Analytics Workpace containing the URL and the number of days calculated in previous step
-  * A Schedule which is linked to the Runbook and specifies it's recurring execution
+  * A Schedule which specifies the Runbook's recurring (daily) execution

 * A Log Analytics Workspace which will be used to store the monitored SSL certificate data